Rokasl/CS408_project/report/source/13_chapter_6.md

 webpack --hide-modules #recompile to output.js
 ```

-After successful recompilation of JavaScript Bash script has to retrieve the output of the program by
+After successful compilation of JavaScript Bash script has to retrieve the output of the program by
-getting the last line of the console output, it does this by utilizing Node functionality
+getting the last line of the console output, it does this by utilizing *Node* library
 and some string manipulation.

 ```bash